ngoctinn/Minimart_Project_WPF/README.md

 ## ℹ️ Notes
 - 💡 This project is just a demo example, you can develop it further to suit your actual needs.
 - 🆓 Use free software for educational and research purposes.

+## 💰 Buy me a coffee
+If you find this project helpful and would like to support its development, you can buy me a coffee through MOMO: `0397662903`

 ## 📫 Contact
 ☎️ 0397662903 | 📧 ngoctin.work@gmail.com